 Furthermore, Ghost assets are easily recognized with Physical asset verification.
 It is one that is lost, stolen, or unusable, yet it is recorded as a functioning asset.
 Assets that physically exist but not mentioned in books, can also create a problem.

 With auditing & physical verification, practice will not only rectify your record book.
 But it also furnishes the exact evaluation of the fixed assets of the whole organization.
 Also, information such as where the asset is situated and how proficiently they are being utilized.

 What is the role of Asset Manager in Fixed Asset Management?

 Fixed asset managers can enhance work quality & effectiveness by choosing suitable software solutions for the company.
 They need to create a general ledger in order to save time & data duplicity.
 They can effectively track, manage, and report in order to remove the asset from service via depreciation over their useful lives.

 It also maximizes tax savings through accurate depreciation.
 For a perfect software solution, the asset manager needs to pay attention to the application integrates efficiently with other modules.

 The big picture:

-Some tracking methods mechanize the procedure, for example, a company sends products through a Ship for delivery & keep tracks via tagging a radio-frequency identification (RFID) on an asset.
+Some asset tracking methods mechanize the procedure, for example, a company sends products through a Ship for delivery & keeps track via tagging a radio-frequency identification (RFID) on an asset.
 Another example is a fixed scanner, it is used on toll plaza.
 The scanner machine automatically scans a moving vehicle & read its bar code within seconds.

-The above scenarios show that all techniques are used for asset tracking, but the difference is how effective they are in their industry.
+The above guide for asset management and tracking show that all techniques are used for asset tracking, but the difference is how effective they are in their industry.
 In other words, every industry has a different software requirement for tracking.
 You need to understand then only you can choose the right tracking software for your organization.